zuozhenggh/learning-library/security-library/oiri/publish-roles/publish-role.md

 7. Select all the requests and click on *Actions* and select *Approve*.
 Enter appropriate comments and click on *OK*.

+    *Note : To Select all requests, select any one request and then press ctrl+A*

     ![](images/15-publish-role.png)

     ![](images/16-publish-role.png)